solomonchidera/solomonchidera/README.md

 - 🌱 I’m currently learning **Everything it takes to be a Software Engineer**

-- 👨‍💻 All of my projects are available at [project section](https://solomonchidera.github.io/projects.html)
+- 👨‍💻 All of my projects are available at <a href="https://solomonchidera.github.io/projects.html" target="_blank">project page</a>
 - I create awesome wordpress sites too
 - 👨‍💻 C is one of my favourite language cause **Why Not?**
 - 📫 How to reach me **solochidera10@gmail.com**

 <!--- 📄 Know about my experiences [https://--/](https://resume/)-->